Tuzosdaniel12/Weather-App/README.md

 - used lon and lat of the city to then get another call to get the uv index out.
 - When I got all data saved in a variable I then pasted in to local storage to be stored
 - continue by calling the display functions to render data back to user
-- Added click event to history list on left to fetch the data and render back to
+- Added click event to history list on left to fetch the data and render back
+- Added geolocation feature to app as well

 ## Work-Examples